twannasleep/solana-learning/basic/architecture/solana_cluster.md

 ---

 ### **Key Features of a Solana Cluster:**

 - **Proof of History (PoH)**: Ensures quick ordering of transactions.
 - **Proof of Stake (PoS)**: Secures the network and incentivizes validators.
 - **Parallel Processing**: Handles multiple transactions at once using **Sealevel**.
 - **Decentralization**: Many nodes work together to keep the network secure and fair.

----

-### **How to Use:**
-1. Save the content above as a file named `solana_cluster.md`.
-2. Open it in a Markdown editor/viewer that supports Mermaid diagrams (e.g., VS Code with the Mermaid extension, GitHub, or Obsidian).
-3. You’ll see the diagram and the explanation in a clean, readable format!

-Let me know if you need further assistance! 😊